neerajsinghjr/dsa/study_notes/T001_Python.md

 func(**x)
 ````

-Note that the length of the starred argument need to be equal to the
+**Note that the length of the starred argument need to be equal to the
-number of the function's arguments.
+number of the function's arguments.**

 A common python idiom is to use the unpacking operator * with the zip
-function to reverse its effects.
+function to reverse its effects

 -------------------------------------------------------------------------------------